-We can help you regrow your hair with medications, low light laser therapy, or even surgery, but in the case the trichotillomania, the underlying cause of hair loss must be addressed.
+We can help you regrow your hair with medications, low-light laser therapy for genetic hair loss, or even surgery, but in the case of trichotillomania, the underlying cause of hair loss must be addressed.
 We strongly encourage you to discuss this with your family doctor and seek out some help for a totally treatable ailment.

 We also have some products like Keratin Hair Fibers that can disguise the hair loss while you are recovering.
 Let us help you.

 If you have any questions about treatment for hair loss or any of our products, we encourage you to call us directly at (844) 280-4680.